Rosetta Stone: 2021 – Why You Won’t Learn Much

 I Don’t Like Writing This

 I don’t like writing about Rosetta Stone’s lack of progress.
 I would have much preferred to write, “The software is getting better.”
 But sadly, the software isn’t getting better, although adding an online school is certainly progress.

-The people who work there are decent human beings.
+The people who work at Rosetta Stone are decent human beings.
 I’m sure they would throw me a life preserver if I were drowning or buy me lunch if I were hungry.

 The company’s marketing people are both decent human beings and geniuses.
 It’s time for Rosetta Stone to hire some educational software geniuses to work with the marketing geniuses in developing new products.

-If that happens, it will be a winning combination.
+If that were to happen, it would be a winning combination.